marijnkampf/gridfield-icon-row-class/README.md

 ## Installation

-* composer require "exadium/gridfield-icon-row-class": "*"
+* composer require "exadium/gridfield-icon-row-class": "dev-master"

 ## Usage
 The example below adds icons for Members in the Administrators and Content Authors groups in the Security page of the default SilverStripe CMS installation.